GRN-BRI/bri2026/_pages/keynote.md

 Prof. Zhongzhen Yang, Ningbo University, China; Associate Editor, Transport Policy

-... and more to be announced
+... and more to be announced*

+*The list is based on alphabetical order of family names.

 [//]: # ()
 [//]: # ( )